Hot, Dry Weather Forecast For City Multan - UrduPoint

 The local Met office has forecast hot and dry weather for city and its suburbs during the next 24 hours

-On Saturday , maximum and minimum temperatures were recorded as 39.5 degree centigrade and 27.8 degree centigrade respectively.

-The humidity was recorded 71 per cent at 8 am and 35 per cent at 5 pm.
+On Thursday , maximum and minimum temperatures were recorded as 38.6 degree centigrade and 28.8 degree centigrade respectively.
+The humidity was recorded 78 per cent at 8 am and 47 per cent at 5 pm.